 Each of the available treatments for missing teeth outlined below is dependent on the state of your oral health, and the dentist will determine the best available treatments to resurrect your smile and restore gum and bone health.

 So, what are they?

 A dental implant is a standalone artificial replacement for a decayed, extracted or missing tooth.
 Implants are infused into the jawbone with a titanium screw with an abutment that allows for the crown (the replacement tooth) to be placed on top.
 Implants have a high success rate and, although expensive, are designed to last for a very long time.
 With zero chance of cavities, implants help to restore natural mouth functioning and fits right in with your natural smile.
 If you have multiple missing teeth, you may also consider traditional implants or all-on-four implants.
-Further benefits of implant treatment can be found here.
+Read our article, the benefits of dental implant treatment to get more information.

 Fixed Dental Bridge

 A fixed dental bridge is designed to “bridge” the gap between one or multiple missing teeth.
 Bridges are fixed within more than one appointment and aim to mimic the function and shape of your natural teeth.
 It is considered cheaper than a dental implant.

 Where you’re missing multiple teeth, consider a full-arch denture that’s fitted with four implants.
 Two implants are inserted at the front arch at the gaps of your missing teeth, and are placed at a 45° angle and clipped onto the implants.
 The implants are inserted towards the jaw where your bone tends to grow.

 Instead of permanently-fixed implant dentures, you may also consider removable partial dentures, also known as removable false teeth, consisting of replacement teeth attached to gum-coloured plastic with a mental framework clasped to your teeth as connectors.
 It is something that you should wear throughout the day, but remove at night.